 If eligible, submit your peer notetaking request as well.
 Review important 2021/22 note taking program changes.

 The Centre for Accessibility Online Services Portal is for UBC Vancouver students.

 Information for faculty

-Please log in to view student accommodation letters and upcoming exams requested by your students registered with the Centre.
+If you are a faculty member, please log in to view student accommodation letters and upcoming exams requested by your students registered with the Centre.
 The list of Accommodation Letters does not represent the students who have booked an exam.

 Centre for Accessibility blog

 Stay up to date on urgent notices around access issues, such as construction on campus or broken elevators.
 You may also find updates for awards and opportunities.